Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions: Discussion and Conclusions

 Similar to the constrained foil experiments, the foils were prescribed with sinusoidal pitching motions by using a servo motor.
-The follower receives start/stop commands from a computer via Infrared signal.
+The foils receive start/stop commands from a computer via an infrared signal.
 Each servo motor is controlled by an Arduino MEGA2560.
-A detailed description of the equipment and data processing can be found in the Supplementary Material.
+A detailed description of the equipment and data processing can be found in the \textit{Supplementary Material}.